How to write a thriller novel? Read the article to have the process at your fingertips.

-- What is their main goal in relation to the story?
+- What is their main goal concerning the story?

 2. Take Action

 Regardless of genre, the opening scene is one of the most important.
-It’s what gives the reader their first impression on the story, and they will have one of three reactions:
+It’s what gives the reader their first impression of the story, and they will have one of three reactions: